base-report/chart-study/README.md

 #### Instructions

+- Before setting it up on Vercel.
+Please note that the website will become accessible by anyone by default.
+If you want to protect the link, please visit: https://vercel.com/docs/concepts/deployments/deployment-protection.
 - Fork this repo.
 - Add your forked repo as a project on Vercel.
+You should be able to import the project using the default settings provided by Vercel.
 Please visit https://vercel.com/docs/concepts/projects/overview for more details.
 - Set the environment variables (the same ones from above under Local).
 Please visit https://vercel.com/docs/concepts/projects/environment-variables for more details

 ## Feedback